Angular2Guy/MovieManager/README.md

 ## Postgresql Setup
 The Postgresql database can be setup to run in a Docker image.
 The steps for the setup can be found in the postgresql.sh file.

+## Movie import
+To import movies a key needs to be provieded at signin.
+To get such a key according to this [Faq](https://www.themoviedb.org/faq/api)

 ## Setup
 Postgresql 9.x or newer.